thuytrinht4/arvato-customers-classification/README.md

 This is one of Udacity’s capstone project for the Data Science Nanodegree program.
 The data is provided by Arvato Financial Services, a Bertelsmann subsidiary.

-The complete project report can be found in [to-be-updated](to-be-updated)
+The complete project report can be found in [this Medium post](https://medium.com/@thuytrinht4/customer-segmentation-for-arvato-financial-services-4cec6745a20d).

 ## Installation
 To run the Jupyter notebooks and python scripts, you will need a standard installation of Anaconda with Python 3.6.x

 Additional libraries needed:
 - sklearn
-- imblearn

 ## Data
 The data used for this project not publicly available.
 It was provided only to those participating in the "in class" competition.